- Theatre Survey

 |Errol Hill Award|

 The Errol Hill Award is given in recognition of outstanding scholarship in African American theater, drama, and/or performance studies, as demonstrated in the form of a published book-length project (monograph or essay collection) or scholarly article.
+The Errol Hill awardee will receive a free conference registration.
 Beginning in 2018, in even numbered years the prize will recognize essays published in the past 2 years, and in odd-numbered years the prize will recognize books published in the past 2 years.
 The book or article must have been published during the eligibility window, and deal with African American theater history, dramatic literature, or performance studies (research on dance, acting and directing, public performances, i.e., parades, pageants, etc.).

-Nominations may come from the author of the work to be considered or the book publisher.
-For 2019, the book must have been published in 2017 or 2018, but all scholars are eligible – whether or not they are affiliated with a university or tenured.
-Essay nominations should be held for the 2020 award cycle.
+Nominations may come from the author of the work to be considered or the publisher.
+For 2021, the book must have been published in 2019 or 2020, but all scholars are eligible – whether or not they are affiliated with a university or tenured.
+Essay nominations should be held for the 2022 award cycle.

 Authors and/or publishers should send one copy of each book they wish to be considered to each member of the Errol Hill Award Committee.
-Each committee member’s address will be listed on the confirmation page after submitting this form.
+Each committee member’s address will be listed on the confirmation page after submitting the nomination.

 The winning book or essay will be judged based on:

-Please direct questions to Committee Chair Heather Nathans at heather.nathans[at]tufts.edu.
+Please direct questions to Committee Chair Uri McMillan at umcmillan[at]ucla.edu.

-Nominations are due Friday, April 19, 2019.
-Early submissions encouraged.
+Submissions are due April 20, 2021.
+Early submission is encouraged.